 Further, the proposed demerger of Jackson, or events connected to the proposed demerger of Jackson, may cause credit rating agencies to revisit their current views on the financial strength of the post-Jackson demerger retained Group (the 'Post-Demerger Prudential Group').
-This may result in downgrades in the credit ratings of one or more members of the Post-Demerger Prudential Group where credit rating agencies consider that the risks described elsewhere in this document increase the risk profile of the Post-Demerger Prudential Group has weakened.
+This may result in downgrades in the credit ratings of one or more members of the Post-Demerger Prudential Group where credit rating agencies consider that the risks described elsewhere in this document increase the risk profile of the Post-Demerger Prudential Group, and/or that the capital position of the Post-Demerger Prudential Group has weakened.